core-wg/href/draft-ietf-core-href.md

 : If the CRI reference contains one or more `query` items, the query component of the URI reference consists of the value of each item, separated by an ampersand ("&") character.
-  Otherwise, the query component is unset.
+  Otherwise, the query component is not set.

   Any character in the value of a `query` item that is not in the set of unreserved characters or "sub-delims" or a colon